SyedAman10/Tip-calculator-app/README.md

 # Tip-calculator-app

-Tip calculator app built with HTML ,CSS AND JAVASCIPRT
+Tip calculator app where you can calculate the tips on the basis of total bill.
+Feel free to use it and give it a star

 # Technologies Used

-.
-Tailwind CSS
+* Tailwind CSS
-.
-Semantic HTML5
+* Semantic HTML5
-.
-Flexbox
+* Flexbox
-.
-Grid
+* Grid

+# Languages Used
+* HTML
+* CSS
+* JS

 # DEMO